csc-training/csc-env-eff/_hands-on/allas/tutorial_allas-file-transfer.md

 ## Accessing Allas via web-interface

-1. Open the view to the Allas service in your browser using the cPouta WWW-interface: [https://pouta.csc.fi](https://pouta.csc.fi)
+1. Open a view to the Allas service in your browser using the cPouta WWW-interface: [https://pouta.csc.fi](https://pouta.csc.fi)
 2. Login with your CSC user account.
 3. From the upper left corner, you find a project selection pop-up menu.
 If you have several projects available, select one.
 4. From the menu on left side of the interface, select: **Object Store -> Containers**